sambhavmahajan/CrowPing/README.md

 # CrowPing
 This application prevents your webapp from going into cold start restart.
-Asks for your email and some password you very your email, then you can insert your uri, which will be pinged(a head request) each time every EXECUTOR_FIXDELAY(a cron expression).
+Asks for your email and some password you very your email, then you can insert your uri, which will be pinged(a head request) each time every EXECUTOR_FIXDELAY.
 You can have atmost PING_LIMIT active URIs.
 If the ping fails, CrowPing automatically notifies the user, and when it gets up again, user is notified as well.
 ## Requirements
 * Java 21
 * Springboot 4.0.3